22 Oct–30 Nov 1807 In England.

 Arrived from Corfu in the Cygnet Packet to take charge of the Medical Department.

-20 July 1826 Baptism of Fanny Wilkinson Calvert born on 16 July 1826 to Physician to the Forces Robert Calvert and his wife Emily.
+Malta 20 July 1826 Private baptism of Fanny Wilkinson Calvert born on 16 July 1826, daughter of Emily and Physician to the Forces Robert Calvert.
+The child was publicly received into the church on 30 September 1826.

 Malta 3 Apr 1827 Returned to England on six months leave of absence on private affairs.